Jorge Simão: Football career

-Simão returned to both active and the Portuguese top flight on 14 September 2017, replacing the fired Miguel Leal at the helm of Boavista.
+Simão returned to both active and the Portuguese main division on 14 September 2017, taking over from the fired Miguel Leal at the helm of Boavista.
 His first game in charge was two days later, and his team managed to defeat current champions S.L.
 Benfica 2–1 at home.
-On 26 January 2019, with the team one point above the relegation places, he left by mutual consent to be replaced by Vidigal.
+On 26 January 2019, one point above the relegation places, he left by mutual consent to be replaced by Vidigal.

 In June that year, Simão's name was discussed by the board of EFL Championship club Middlesbrough for their vacant managerial position, but instead he took his first foreign job at Al-Fayha FC in the Saudi Professional League.
 In late August 2020, he was dismissed with three games remaining and one point above relegation.

-On 14 May 2021, having been relegated with Royal Excel Mouscron of the Belgian First Division A, Simão returned to Paços de Ferreira.
+On 14 May 2021, having been relegated with Royal Excel Mouscron of the Belgian Pro League, Simão returned to Paços de Ferreira.
 On 11 December, after eight matches without a win in all competitions and with the side placed 13th in the league, he left by mutual agreement.

 Simão took over from the sacked Mário Silva at C.D.
 Santa Clara on 11 January 2023, signing a five-month contract.
 With two points from seven games, he was dismissed on 26 February.

+On 27 October 2023, Simão was appointed as manager of second-division Académico de Viseu F.C. on a deal until the end of the season.
+Before it had ended, however, he returned to the top tier and Boavista on a short-term contract.

+Simão took charge of Slovenian PrvaLiga club NK Olimpija Ljubljana on 13 June 2025, replacing Víctor Sánchez who had left in spite of winning the league.
+On his competitive debut, he oversaw a 3–1 aggregate elimination in the first qualifying round of the UEFA Champions League at the hands of Kazakhstan's FC Kairat.
+On 5 August, following a 5–0 loss against NK Celje in the domestic league, he was relieved of his duties.